 City lights, called light pollution, can interfere with viewing.
-So can reflected moonlight, but a last-quarter moon this year means the meteor shower will show its full glory.
+So can reflected moonlight, but the current nearly-new moon means the meteor shower will show its full glory.

 Meteor showers are named for the constellation they appear to be near.
 The Draconid Meteor Shower appears near the constellation Draco the Dragon.